morehosseini/knowledge-graph-llms/README.md

 - Lightcast for providing labor market analytics data
 - OpenAI for LLM capabilities
 - The University of Melbourne for research support

+> **Warning:** The notebooks and graph files here may not reflect the final, revised versions used in the study.